kerenizon/Minecraft/readme.md

             isSelectedInventory, // click event on the inventory addTile() ,// click event on matrix && isSelectedInventory = true }
-5. adding listening callbacks to the toolbar divs and to the matrix.
+5. adding listening callbacks to the toolbar divs, to the matrix and to the inventory.

     * click event on tools divs ->
         1. isSelectedTool=true